Write C# code

 EF Core handles the SQL for DB2 for i

-With the NTi Data Provider Entity Framework Core extension, seamlessly map your .NET objects to DB2 for i tables and vice versa, without writing any SQL.
+With the Entity Framework Core extension from NTi Data Provider, seamlessly map your .NET objects to DB2 for i database structures and back, without writing a single line of SQL.

 | Column | Type |